elemerz/html2pdf/fe-designer-dragdrop/feature-request.md

 To fix:
 -  Allow cel resize for any nesting level => Ok
-- Text align apply to any level.
+- Text align apply to any level. => ok.
 - Apply borders individually
 - Make cell selection easier